Manujtyagi/Melanoma_detection/README.md

   - Choose an appropriate optimiser and loss function for model training
   - Train the model for ~30 epochs
   - Write your findings after the model fit, see if the issues are resolved or not?

-The model training may take time to train and hence you can use Google colab.
-Footer
-© 2023 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About
-Melanoma-CNN-Prediction/README.md at main · RaghulXander/Melanoma-CNN-Prediction